UK’s Johnson signals early end to COVID isolation rules

-LONDON (AP) — British Prime Minister Boris Johnson suggested Wednesday that laws requiring people in England with COVID-19 to self-isolate will be lifted within weeks, bringing an end to all domestic coronavirus restrictions.
+LONDON (AP) — British Prime Minister Boris Johnson said Wednesday that laws requiring people in England with COVID-19 to self-isolate could be lifted by the end of the month, bringing an end to all domestic coronavirus restrictions.

+People who test positive now have to isolate for five full days.
+That rule is to expire on March 24.

-He added he plans to present his plan for living with the virus when Parliament returns from a short break on Feb.
+Johnson added he plans to present his plan for living with the virus when Parliament returns from a short break on Feb.
 21.

 Johnson’s Conservative government dropped most remaining COVID-19 restrictions last month.
 Face masks are no longer mandatory anywhere in England, except on London’s public transport network.
 Virus passports for gaining entry to nightclubs and large-scale events were scrapped, as was the official advice to work from home.